ddcovery/d_null_safety/README.md

 Any way, it seems that functional aproaching for dealing with "null" is not succeeding as inmutability or map/reduce or pattern matching (destructuring is a simple especialization of pattern matching)

-This causes that new developers perceive as a "productive" way of thinking and **D community is not an exception**
+This causes that new developers perceive as a "productive" way of thinking the "null safety" syntax and **D community is not an exception**

 # Null safety with D